 The Best Bootcamp Exercises

 Boot camp classes are high-intensity, military-inspired workouts.
 The best boot camp exercises are ones that help you burn calories and that can be done safely by the majority of participants.
-The best exercises should emphasize the fundamental boot camp principles of agility, cardio and strength, notes Christopher Mohr, Ph.D., R.D., owner of Mohr Results Adventure Boot Camp for Women in Louisville, Kentucky, in a May 2010 article in Women’s Health Magazine.
+The best exercises should emphasize the fundamental boot camp principles of agility, cardio and strength, notes Christopher Mohr, Ph.D., R.D., owner of Mohr Results Adventure Boot Camp for Women in Louisville, Kentucky, in an article in Women’s Health Magazine.

 Part of the allure of boot camps is that they use little equipment.
 Some of the best boot camp exercises are classic calisthenics like jumping jacks, squats, push-ups, crunches and lunges.
 Mohr notes these are ideal for boot camps because they target multiple muscle groups unlike isolation exercises.
 These exercises can be modified for most fitness levels by performing low impact versions of jacks, squatting only slightly, performing push-ups on the knees, performing a plank instead of crunches and keeping the lunges high.